 What to Do if You Drop Your Baby

-What happens then when superpower mom (or dad) has a moment of morality and drops, yes drops the new baby we have just pushed out or got cut out of us?
-This accident has happened and will continue to happen for the rest of time because they are so wiggly and tripping over things does happen.
-It can be dangerous and lead to injury so here are some things to look for and do if this accident should happen to you.
+This accident has happened and will continue to happen for the rest of time because, well, babies learn to move.
+And moving leads to rolling and tripping and falling and, yes, dropping from a seemingly safe place.
+While it is relatively common, dropping your baby can be dangerous and lead to injury so here are some things to look for and do if this accident should happen to you.

 1. Stay calm

 Dropping a baby is shocking.
-You can’t believe it just happened; your baby is probably doing the cry that starts out silent and then becomes the horrible gut wrenching cry.
+You can’t believe it just happened!
+Your baby is probably doing the cry that starts out silent and then becomes the horrible gut wrenching cry.
 Stay calm.
-You are probably more upset then they are and this is an important time to react appropriately.
+You are probably more upset than they are and this is an important time to react appropriately.
 Becoming hysterical will make your baby’s response worse.